chuckcarpenter/grunt-git-humans/README.md

 # grunt-git-humans

 > A plugin to get Git contributors and create a humans text file.
+More information about this file and how to create one for knowing whom has contributed to a site, can be found at [humanstxt.org](http://humanstxt.org/).

 ## Getting Started
 This plugin requires Grunt `~0.4.1`